-Scrolling through the discussions I find their ‘voices’ sound the same today as they did all those years ago.
-This shouldn’t surprise me but it does.
-They don’t seem to have aged at all – although the Facebook photographs suggest otherwise.
+Joining the dots between then and now is a bitter-sweet experience.
+Judging by the tone of the posts, they haven’t aged at all – but the Facebook photographs suggest otherwise.
 We look like our parents and some of us look like our grandparents.
 Especially me.
 Gravity takes its toll and the weight of years has led to dodgy knees and bald heads – or is that just me again?

 Talking of Piggy, I was hoping to find some posts about me but disappointingly my name seldom crops up.
 I am so absent I had to check I actually went to that school.
 It seems I left little or no impression on anybody which is odd because I have a clear recollection of being extraordinarily popular.
 Too bad that’s a memory nobody else shares.
-Not even my friends.

 However, other, darker, memories are posted.
 Complaints of casual racism, chronic bullying and punitive abuse by teachers.
 But just as casually, any attempt to discuss these traumas are closed down with comments such as ‘that was then and this is now’ and ‘it’s best to move on.’
 Best for whom, one wonders?
 And move on to what?
 Voices unheard all those years ago remain unheard; the idyll is not to be broken.
 I am reminded that it is dangerous to be different.
 That is true now and it certainly was then.